drewtodd/drewtodd.github.io/_posts/2016-09-24-reporting-qualitative-data.md

 </tr>
 </tbody>
 </table>
-<figcaption>Affinity analysis can quickly identify issues that were common problems in quantitative data</figcaption>
+<figcaption>Affinity analysis can quickly identify common issues or observations in sets of qualitative data</figcaption>

 ## Simple, But Effective